memgraph/bluej/visualization/query_module/README.md

   cp visualization.so /usr/lib/memgraph/query_modules
 ```

-To test if it works, run the following Cypher query in Memgraph Lab or mgconsole:
+To load the query module to Memgraph, run the following Cypher query in Memgraph Lab or mgconsole:

 ```
   CALL mg.load_all();